Tyrus Raymond Cobb

 He made a fortune by investing in Coca-Cola and a company that would become part of General Motors.
 He was a personal friend of the Woodruff family, who were the principal owners of the Coca Cola Company and, like Cobb, native Georgians.
 Cobb's endorsements of their product helped to hone his own business acumen.

 Cobb had a brief career as an actor, both on stage and in movies.
 After the 1911 season, he toured around the United States for ten weeks in a production of The College Widow in which he played the leading man.
-He received fairly good reviews for his performance, but did not like the grind of touring, thinking it would detract from its preparations for the next baseball season.
+He received fairly good reviews for his performance, but did not like the grind of touring, thinking it would detract from his preparations for the next baseball season.
 After the 1916 season, he was hired to star in the silent movie Somewhere in Georgia, based on a story by sportswriter Grantland Rice.
-The film, of which no copy remains, received only limited distribution, and mixed reviews.
-He made a few cameo appearances in other films in later years, including in Angels in the Outfield in 1951.
+The film, of which no copy remains, received only limited distribution and mixed reviews.
+He made a few cameo appearances in other films in later years, including the original Angels in the Outfield in 1951.

 He was elected to the Baseball Hall of Fame on February 2, 1936 by the Baseball Writers Association of America.
 He received more votes in the first election to the Hall than Babe Ruth and Honus Wagner, who were his main contenders for title of greatest baseball player of all-time at that point.
+It was again half a century and over 150 Hall of Fame ballplayers later before his mark of 98.2% of the Baseball Writers' votes was surpassed.

 His main teammates included Sam Crawford (11554), Donie Bush (8581), Bobby Veach (8414), Harry Heilmann (7108), Hooks Dauss (6621), George Mullin (5706), Wild Bill Donovan (3660), Matty McIntyre (2801), Lu Blue (2604), Jim Delahanty (2556), Johnny Bassler (2221), Howard Ehmke (2026).